 Amalgam and the Bay County Health Department will be embarking on a first of its kind mapping project in the state of Michigan and possibly nationally.
 The project, Kawkawlin River Watershed Mapping and Education Outreach Project, is a grant funded effort to develop a location-based, digital inventory of onsite wastewater systems, which will be used in combination with educational outreach to improve awareness and understanding of septic systems and their impact to the watershed.

-Amalgam's role in the project is to develop the location-based septic system inventory by mapping all systems in Bay County - approximately 12,000 in all.
+Amalgam's role in the project is to develop the location-based septic system inventory by mapping all systems in the Kawkawlin River watershed.
 Mapping will also include data collection to capture system information, such as tank size, drain field type, install date, soil borings and more.
 Development of the location-based inventory will be conducted using Amalgam's FetchEH software, which is currently used by the Bay County Health Department.

 Using Location to Understand More

-The resulting location-based, digital septic system inventory will provide a comprehensive look at septic systems, their health and potential impact to not only the Kawkawlin River Watershed, but across all of Bay County.
-The benefits of a location-based inventory truly start with the very foundation of onsite wastewater management, which includes having an understanding of the inventory, like knowing how many systems are in the community and where they are, knowing how many properties are missing permits and where these properties are located, and simply gaining a visual picture of the inventory as it relates to other features, like a watershed.
+The resulting location-based, digital septic system inventory will provide a comprehensive look at septic systems, their health and potential impact to the Kawkawlin River Watershed.
+The benefits of a location-based inventory start with the very foundation of onsite wastewater management, which includes having an understanding of the inventory, like knowing how many systems are in the community and where they are, knowing how many properties are missing permits and where these properties are located, and simply gaining a visual understanding of the inventory as it relates to other features, like a watershed.
 These are valuable insights alone, but they are only the beginning.

 The project provides a great opportunity to understand more about septic systems from a new perspective, but at its core it is also a modernization effort.
-One that brings location squarely into managing septic system inventories, extending the value of system information beyond a transaction and records keeping, to turning that information into insights that can improve the health and water quality in our communities.
+One that brings location squarely into managing septic system inventories, extending the value of system information beyond a transaction and records keeping, to turning that information into useful data and knowledge that can improve the health and water quality in our communities.

 In many ways the project is similar to the first parcel mapping projects 20-25 years ago.
 These projects resulted in lessons that were learned, sharing of knowledge with others, processes that were improved upon and the recognition of value being clearly recognized over time.
 That is our goal here, to break ground, and to learn and share our experience with other regulators eager to modernize their own data, workflows and technology in a way that improves how they manage septic systems.